Washington Spirit: Broadcasting

 In 2016, the Spirit's NWSL Playoff game against the Chicago Red Stars was broadcast on Fox Sports 1 and was available for streaming on the company's online streaming platform, Fox Sports Go.

 As of April 2017, Washington Spirit games are streamed exclusively by Go90 for American audiences and via the NWSL website for international viewers.
 For the 2017 season, the Spirit will be featured in three nationally televised Lifetime NWSL Game of the Week broadcasts on April 22, June 17, and August 19, 2017.

 At the beginning of the 2019 season the Spirit announced a broadcast partnership with NBC Sports Washington and Monumental Sports Network.

 In 2020, broadcast rights for NWSL matches was consolidated at the league level.
 Initially, Washington Spirit matches were broadcast on CBS Sports Network, Paramount+ and Twitch.
 International streaming began in 2021 via geolocked feeds on Twitch.
 Leading up to the 2024 season, the NWSL negotiated a series of four-year domestic agreements with CBS Sports, ESPN, Prime Video, and Scripps Sports to broadcast most league games.
 The remaining matches will be made available on NWSL+, the league's streaming service, with clubs permitted to sign agreements with stations or networks to broadcast these remaining matches in their own markets.

-Starting in 2023, the Spirt have partnered with Monumental Sports Network to broadcast select matches on the regional sports network, reviving the partnership from 2019.
+Starting in 2023, the Spirit have partnered with Monumental Sports Network to broadcast select matches on the regional sports network, reviving the partnership from 2019.
 This partnership started with nine matches in 2023, before moving to ten matches in 2024, and five matches in 2025.
 In 2025, these broadcasts are being supplemented with dedicated postgame shows following all five matches broadcast on Monumental Sports Network.

 In 2024, the Spirit added ESPN 630 as an additional broadcast partner, providing live radio broadcasts of select Spirit matches throughout the season.